CORPORATE TAXATION IN LATVIA

-In May 2013 Latvia signed the OECD Convention on Mutual Administrative Assistance in Tax Matters (amended by the Protocol 2010), but has not ratified it yet.
+Latvia has ratified the OECD Convention on Mutual Administrative Assistance in Tax Matters as amended by the Protocol 2010 (entered into force from 1 November 2014).

 Latvia also has bilateral tax information exchange agreements with some offshore jurisdictions such as Guernsey and Jersey (concluded in 2012 and 2013).